-Form of relationships Focus of relationships Patterns or bundles of HR strategies, employment modes and subcultures influence HR practice and firm performance Form of relationships Non-linear, multidimensional synergies and higher order interactions.
-Underlying employment relationship arguments and assumptions HR practices are differentially applied across various across various employment groups in order interactions.
+Focus of relationships Patterns or bundles of HR strategies, employment modes and subcultures influence HR practice and firm performance Subcultures and employment modes 291 Form of relationships F Non-linear, multidimensional F synergies and higher e order interactions, a a a Underlying employment relationship arguments and assumptions HR practices are differentially applied across various employment groups in the organization.
 These convey different messages to employees and arouse differing assumptions and affective responses to the employment relationship.
-Research examples: Rousseau (1995); Tsui et al., Underlying organization culture arguments and assumptions Although culture has not generally been measured, trust and organizational citizenship and psychological commitment assumed to be higher for employees in employee investment oriented relationships Underlying strategic HRM arguments and assumptions A HR architecture with different HR configurations for employee subgroups co-exist within a single organization.
-Research example: Lepak and Snell (1999) Theoretical perspective Emerging architecture: networks of configurations emerging in the SHRM literature.
+Research employment (1995, 1997) 1995, 1997) Underlying organization culture arguments and assumptions Although culture has not generally been measured, trust and organizational citizenship and psychological commitment assumed to be higher for employees in employer investment oriented relationships Underlying strategic HRM arguments and assumptions A HR architecture with different HR configurations for employee subgroups co-exist within a single organization.
+Research example: Lepak and Snell (1999) Theoretical perspective Emerging architecture: networks of configurations Table I.

+emerging in the SHRM literature.
 Table I summarizes the SHRM theoretical approaches and their underlying assumptions regarding organization culture and employment relationships.